taking a walk in india and beyond: photos | stories | travel

 June 28, 2011

-ghalib kebab corner in nizamuddin was opened several decades ago. in all these years its only innovation has been to add chicken biryani, firni and pepsi to its menu. ghalib's strength is sheek kebab. for a restaurant barely larger than a living room, the fan following is enormous. it used to be the favourite haunt of nocturnal hostel students of delhi public school, mathura road, which is a kilometre away from nizamuddin. they would quietly scale the school wall late at night and run to ghalib. even the vegetarians would accompany their carnivorous friends to sample roomali rotis dipped in green chutney.
+Ghalib Kebab Corner in Nizamuddin is several decades old.
+Ghalib's strength is kebab and tikka.
+For a restaurant barely larger than a living room, the fan following is enormous.
+It used to be the favourite haunt of nocturnal hostel students of Delhi Public School, Mathura Road, a kilometre away from Nizamuddin.
+They would quietly scale the school wall late at night and run to Ghalib.
+Even the vegetarians would accompany their carnivorous friends to sample roomali rotis dipped in green chutney.

 labels: nizamuddin delhi

 pecos has evolved into an institution. opened in august 1988 by a bombay businessman, colin timms, pecos's seductive gloom or claustrophobic elegance — call it what you may — and its unique music, besides the food and beer, have created a place that a certain kind of bangalorean calls home.

 pecos takes its identity as a pub seriously and serves only beer. a poster behind the counter warns: just because it looks like a garage doesn't mean you can get a screwdriver here.

 (text by bharadwaj mv, the hindu)

 the indian coffee house on mg road was where staffers of next door deccan herald used to go between 5.30pm and 6pm every day, not to eat toast or dosa, but to enjoy a good gold flake. it was shut down in april 2009, and was shifted to church street, just behind mg road.

 there was a cigarette shop outside the old indian coffee house (it is still there). the cigarette man decides to play humour to customers who light up. in the background one can also see a bangalore metro pillar in the initial stage of the project.